U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Blood Knight: He loves to fight against villains who can actually pose a challenge to him.

 - Borrowed Catchphrase: Liberally uses All Might's "I am here!" catchphrase when he either arrives onto the scene inelegantly or when he's about to sneak attack someone in a decidedly unheroic fashion.
 He also uses it outside of his vigilantism in more dramatic and heartfelt fashions, like when he assures his daughter that he isn't going to leave her.

 - Boxing Battler: He fights using fisticuffs augmented by knuckle dusters and is shown training Koichi with focus pads.

 - Brought Down to Badass: He used to be the super-fast Pro Hero, O'clock, but at some point his Quirk was stolen and he got his signature facial scar.

 - Charles Atlas Superpower: He's a Badass Normal to the point he can overpower a physical Quirk user in sheer brute force.

-- Cleans Up Nicely: Most of the time he's either in his vigilante outfit or bumming around with Kouichi.
-When he first meets Makoto and Kouichi's mother, though, he shows up wearing a suit from his day job and completely masks his Blood Knight traits.
+- Cleans Up Nicely: Most of the time he's either in his vigilante outfit or bumming around with Koichi.
+When he first meets Makoto and Koichi's mother, though, he shows up wearing a suit from his day job and completely masks his Blood Knight traits.
 As a result, even with the huge scar on his face, he comes across as suave and rugged instead of the scary guy he's usually presented as.

 - Crutch Character: Unhinged as he is, early in their vigilante careers, his allies need his raw strength, life experience, and drive.
 So naturally, he leaves right when their challenges are getting even greater.